Fruit Flies vs. Gnats: What’s the Difference?

 Homemade traps can be effective in getting rid of fruit flies and gnats.
 This can be done by utilizing simple materials like apple cider vinegar, dishwashing soap, beer, or wine.

-You can put any of them in a glass container with or without dish soap and cover it with plastic wrap.
+You can put any of them in a glass container with or without dish soap.
+Then, cover it with plastic wrap.
 The said cover must be poked with small holes, which will serve as the entry points of insect pests.
-Once they go inside the containers, they will have difficulty going out from it.
+Once they go inside the containers, they will have difficulty going out of it.

 4. Apply natural insect sprays.